 Email reminders will be sent to you in well in advance regarding OPUS pre-registration dates and procedures.
 Please make sure you have synchronized your password and are familiar with the OPUS system before departure.
-The CIPA office will expect you to use OPUS to register yourself for the courses you will take upon return to Emory.
+Emory College Study Abroad will expect you to use OPUS to register yourself for the courses you will take upon return to Emory.
 Check your Emory Outlook account on a regular basis while abroad.